hoaproject/Central/README.md

 # Hoa\Cli ![state](http://central.hoa-project.net/State/Cli)

 This meta-library provides the `hoa` command line.
+This is a shell tool to access to libraries' commands.

 ## Installation